tbep-tech/wqtrends-manu/lit.md

 * Haraguchi et al. 2015.
 Long-term changes of the phytoplankton community and biomass in the subtropical shallow Patos Lagoon Estuary, Brazil [link](https://doi.org/10.1016/j.ecss.2015.03.007)
     * Evaluated long-term changes in phytoplankton (20 years) in a shallow lagoon
     * Used GAMs to remove salinity from time series, which was a substantial component explaining the trends, both lagoon outflow and oceanic inflows
+    * Year and month used as categorical variables, saliniyt as continuous in GAM to compare with other water quality parameters
     * Isolated long-term climatic signal from ENSO after removing salinity effect from time series

 * Riemann et al. 2016.
 Recovery of Danish Coastal Ecosystems After Reductions in Nutrient Loading: A Holistic Ecosystem Approach [link](https://link.springer.com/article/10.1007%2Fs12237-015-9980-0)